linsyking/CanvasHelper2/Readme.md

 > CanvasHelper 1 is centralized while CanvasHelper 2 is not.
 It is completely local so you don't have to connect to our server to use CanvasHelper.
 > Moreover, CanvasHelper 2 provides a handy web interface for configuring courses.

+- What's the relationship between Canvas Helper backend, frontend, and dashboard?

+> The backend provides several APIs for frontend and dashboard to call; frontend uses the local APIs to configure Canvas Helper.
+The dashboard also calls the local backend to get the configuration.